 Make sure to store your documents in a safe place, like some of the same places you should store a will.

 The cost to draft power of attorney documents will depend on multiple factors.
-If you fill out a power of attorney form yourself, you may pay $100 or less.
-Some online services and apps that make power of attorney documents also charge about $100.
+You can use Policygenius's online service to make power of attorney documents for $120.
 Hiring an estate attorney to write a simple POA could cost you a few hundred dollars, but that price will vary based on where you live, your situation, and your individual lawyer’s prices.